howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_8.md

-# Lesson 8: Handle user login
+# Lesson 8: Handle sessions

 # What you will learn
  ~ Document what will be learnt ~